 Monthly Vehicle Inventory Tax Statements

 You must submit a monthly vehicle inventory tax statement, along with your vehicle inventory tax payment, to the county tax assessor-collector.
 Make sure to use the appropriate inventory tax statement for your specific type of inventory.
-The current month sales with tax payments must be reported and sent with postmark or receipt mark no later than the 20th day of the following month.
+The current month sales with tax payments must be reported and sent with postmark or receipt mark no later than the 10th day of the following month.
+For heavy equipment dealers, this deadline is the 20th day of the following month.

 The civil penalties are calculated up to $500 per month or part of a month in which the statement is not filed, or a misdemeanor penalty calculated up to $100 per day during the period the failure to comply occurs.